redhat-openstack/website/source/api/load-balance-openstack-api.html.md

     # chkconfig quantum-server on
     # service quantum-server start

+On the original controller node, restart the OpenStack Quantum service:

+    #service quantum-server restart

 #### Glance

 On the new controller nodes, install the OpenStack Glance service: